sphynx/rokumon/notes.md

-# Implement conversion between user coordinates and internal ones
+# DONE Implement conversion between user coordinates and internal ones

 `R1C2` (i.e. row 1, card 2: rows counted starting from 1 from the top,
 cards counted starting from 1 from the left) and `<0, 0, 0>` (i.e.